The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye], is a flowering plant native to Africa the island of Madagascar.

 You’ll most likely want to grow them as attractive houseplants, where indoors the plant will enjoy the warm temperatures to grow.
 Remember to choose a south-facing window for optimal exposure to sunlight.

-However, the Madagascar palm makes an excellent addition to with other potted outdoor landscape plants such as the Desert Rose Adenium.
+However, the Madagascar palm makes an excellent addition also with other potted outdoor landscape plants such as the Desert Rose Adenium.

-The plant also looks great when placed around other cacti.
-The Madagascar Palm will eventually tower over the smaller plants and become the focal point of the display.
+The Madagascar palm Pachypodium also looks great when placed around other cacti growing in full sun.
+Madagascar Palm flowers will eventually tower over the smaller plants and become the focal point of the display.